zachbellay/podscription/README.md

 Create an appealing landing page using CSS or SVG.

-Create a single podcast view page with information about the podcast and a list of transcribed episodes.
+- [x] - Create a single podcast view page with information about the podcast and a list of transcribed episodes.

-Create a specific page for each podcast episode with the transcription, description, and other scraped information.
+- [x] - Create a specific page for each podcast episode with the transcription, description, and other scraped information.

-Create a list view for podcasts.
+- [x] - Create a list view for podcasts.

-Fix bug on search results page where the first word is always the query, and consider implementing mixed search results for podcasts and podcast episodes.
+- [] - Can't be fixed? - Fix bug on search results page where the first word is always the query, and consider implementing mixed search results for podcasts and podcast episodes.

 Implement testing to prevent regression.